Vaginal atrophy doesn’t have to affect every aspect of your patients’ lives

 The videos cover a range of very useful, relevant and important topics including, the signs and symptoms of VA, how to make the diagnosis and the impact of vaginal atrophy on a patient’s quality of life.

-Women may find it difficult to talk about vaginal atrophy, and they may want their doctor to start the discussion.4
+Women may find it difficult to talk about the condition, as they may want their doctor to start the discussion.4

-Guidance states that treatment using vaginal oestrogen should be offered for the symptoms of vaginal atrophy.6
+NICE guidance states that vaginal oestrogen should be offered to women to manage the bothersome symptoms of vaginal atrophy.6

-Even with clear guidelines, about 50% of all women who have genitourinary symptoms after the menopause have never been prescribed a solution for their symptoms.7
+Despite the clear treatment guidelines, 50% of women with genitourinary symptoms after the menopause have never been prescribed any medication for their symptoms.7

 Using Blissel® to treat vaginal atrophy